torepettersen/blog/blog/how-to-create-a-rest-api-in-rust/index.md

 We should now be able to create, read, update and delete users via the endpoints.

+In case you need it you can also find the complete code on [github](https://github.com/thecloudmaker/actix_tutorials/tree/master/rest_api).

 In case you have any questions or suggestions for improvement, feel free to contact me.
 You could also contact me in case you have suggestions for tutorials or topics I could cover in an upcoming blog post.

 Next up I am planning to show how to Authenticate our users.
 I also have a list of other topics that I plan to cover and you could be the first to know by signing up for the newsletter.